-The purpose of this safety plan is to establish personnel protection standards and mandatory safety practices and procedures for all work conducted for the tank removal and soil sampling project at Dublin Honda, Dublin, CA. The plan assigns responsibility, establishes standard operating procedures, and provides for contingencies that may arise while operations are being conducted at UST sites.
+The purpose of this safety plan is to establish personnel protection standards and mandatory safety practices and procedures for all work conducted for the underground fuel tank removal project at 370 8th Avenue, Oakland, CA. The plan assigns responsibility, establishes standard operating procedures, and provides for contingencies that may arise while operations are being conducted at UST sites.

-The provisions of the plan are mandatory for all field, on-site personnel.
-All AES personnel will abide by this plan.
-Any supplement plans used by subcontractors shall at least conform to this plan.
+The provisions of the plan are mandatory for all field, on site personnel.
+All EIA personnel will abide by this plan.
+Any supplemental plans used by subcontractors shall, at least conform to this plan.
 All personnel who engage in project activities must be familiar with this plan and comply with its requirements.